 Days 6. & 7.: Ufa – Ural – Kazakstan border (Troitsk)

-on four consecutive days we decided to take our time and travel in two days.
+The distance from Ufa to the border is only 500 kilometres but since we had driven over 12 hours on four consecutive days we decided to take our time and travel in two days.
 We left early in the morning towards the smaller road through Ural that the people in Ufa had recommended.

 On the way we stopped one last time at Ufa’s Mega-shopping centre, where there would be for sure an internet connection.
 We posted a Facebook status, where we declared the start of the charity work.
 The Facebook status was, thanks to you, a huge success and it showed on the walls of over 50 000 people.
 The amount of Facebook fans doubled from 2800 to around 6000 in less than 36 hours.
 The information about this reached us on our way in Ural and were overjoyed and excited!
 Thank you once again, it is great when the thousands of hours of work that our team has done create what we originally only dared to dream of.